 Learn Chief Architect productivity tips and techniques from power users and Chief Architect staff members – see presenter bios below.

-There are 12 seminars with two different tracks to choose from: Building/Remodeling and Interiors / 3D & Rendering.
+Choose from 12 seminars on two different tracks: Building/Remodeling and Interiors / 3D & Rendering.
+You can attend any of the seminars regardless of the track.
 There will be a sneak peek and hands on test drive of the next version of Chief Architect, One-on-One sessions with Technical Support Analysts, and we'll end the day with an evening reception and networking event.
+View the full Chief Academy schedule.

 Track A — Building / Remodeling